 Cybersecurity isn’t just about companies preventing their networks from being breached.
 It’s something that everyone that uses technology needs to be mindful of.
 On a personal level, you can think of it as information and device security.

 Stopping hackers from getting to your personal data and keeping dangerous viruses out of your computer requires a personal level of cybersecurity.
 Being safe online is one part of the equation.
-The consequences of being lax about things like passwords and using free Wi-Fi without safeguards can be high.
+The consequences of being lax about things like passwords and letting strangers into your computer without safeguards can be high.

 Over 24 million Americans have had online accounts taken over by hackers, this includes workplace retirement apps.
-It’s scary to think of accounts having to do with your money being emptied by a scammer, but it happens all too often.
-Last year, account takeovers rose nearly 72%.
+It’s scary to think of accounts having to do with your money being emptied by a scammer, but it happens all too often and increasing each year.

 Every October, two US government agencies promote Cybersecurity Awareness Month.
 The Cybersecurity and Infrastructure Security Agency (CISA) and the National Cybersecurity Alliance (NCA) provide helpful tips and resources for both consumers and businesses to raise cybersecurity awareness.

 Why not take some time this October to brush up on your security hygiene?
-You can visit the Cybersecurity Awareness Month website to get some free resources, and below we’ll highlight four key best practices being promoted this year.
+You can visit the Cybersecurity Awareness Month website to get some free resources, and below we’ll highlight four key best practices.

 Tips to Be “Cyber Smart” and Protect Your Data